About Governance & Leadership in South West England

 National Leaders of Governance (NLG)

-School governance is a significant responsibility.
-Collectively governors have the power to influence the future of our society.
-If a school is not as effective as it could be, it may well be missing effective governance.
 National Leaders of Governance are designated by the DfE.
-They are experienced and effective chairs of governors who use their skills help other boards to ensure they are having a positive impact on school and academy performance.
+They are experienced and effective chairs of governors.
+They use their skills supportively to help other boards to ensure they are having a positive impact on school and academy performance.
 They might do this through

 - Mentoring chairs and through them, supporting the board